 Though many people use the terms interchangeably, nurse triage and medical call centers are not the same.
 In fact, they are considerably different.
 Call and contact centers are distinct models for business communication and share very similar characteristics, yet are vastly different from triage or other nurse-based services.
-In this blog, we explain exactly what nurse-triage and call centers are, how they serve populations, the key differences between them and how to determine which is right for your organization.
+In this blog, we explain exactly what nurse-triage and call centers are,.
+We will discuss how each serve their populations and the key differences between them.
+Then we will help you determine which is right for your organization.

 What is a Medical Call or Contact Center?

 A medical call or contact center is an office setting where non-clinical agents handle inbound, outbound, or blended phone calls.
 They typically have on-premise hardware and telecommunication infrastructure to send and receive a high volume of calls.
-Call centers are often geared toward simply taking inbound calls from patients and forwarding them to the healthcare provider’s nurse or physician staff.
+Call centers are geared toward taking inbound patient calls and forwarding them to the healthcare provider’s clinical staff.
 When the provider’s staff isn’t available, the call or contact center employees take a message and forward that to the provider for a response the next day.
 This model is inefficient and doesn’t provide the value or care the patient seeks when they need it.

 Call and contact centers traditionally focus on driving down costs by reducing the number of agents they have on staff and trying to push as much volume to those agents as possible.
 Typically, they will push agents to resolve calls faster and answer more calls per shift.
 Sometimes, call centers have installed an interactive voice response (IVR) system that keeps customers from talking to a real person or caregiver.
 These factors cause frustration and lead to a poor patient experience.